 Hector Berlioz: Symphonie Fantastique

-With its full title Symphonie Fantastique: Épisode de la vie d’un artiste en cinq parties (Fantastical Symphony: An Episode in the Life of an Artist, in Five Parts), the work bears itself to being perhaps autobiographical.
+With its full title reading Symphonie Fantastique: Épisode de la vie d’un artiste en cinq parties (Fantastical Symphony: An Episode in the Life of an Artist, in Five Parts), the work lends itself to being autobiographical.
 The first performance was at the Paris Conservatoire in 1830.
-This symphony is the perfect example of a piece of programme music (music that tells a story).
 Each movement has its own programme note from the composer outlining the general story of the music.
 The main story itself tells the tale of an artist gifted with a lively imagination who has poisoned himself with opium in the depths of despair and love.
 There are also records of Berlioz himself being on opium as he composed this symphony.
 This work was also largely influenced by literature such as Thomas De Qiuincey’s Confessions of an English Opium Eater and Goethe’s Faust.
 This work was unlike anything Berlioz had composed before due to its extra-musical narrative devised by him, which is essentially playing out his reactions to overdosing on opium and the hallucinations he experiences.

 Berlioz is now known as one of the masters of instrumentation within Romanticism, and Symphonie Fantastique is certainly no different.
 His love for colour and harmony are certainly heard within this work as he expanded the size of his orchestra to achieve wider levels of dynamics and depth (he had around 130 players in the orchestra at the premiere, but he wanted about 220 whilst composing the work).
 Berlioz favoured expression over form, so abandoned a lot of Classical and Romantic forms and let the programme of the music govern how the movements played out.
 There are five movements of the work and each of them are linked by a theme called the idée fixe (fixed idea), which is a melodic reference to the Beloved (a Shakespearean actress names Harriet Smithson), and the way it changes, whether it in dynamic, rhythm, harmony or tempo, reflects the changes of the Artist’s concept of her.
 Outlined below are the five movements of the work: